techops-recsys-lateral-hiring/developer-joyofenergy-javascript/README.md

 - In Dev
 - Ready for Testing
 - In Testing
-- Ready for sign off
+- Ready for Sign Off
 - Done

 Examples can be found here https://leankit.com/learn/kanban/kanban-board/

 ## Users

-To trial the new JOI software 5 people from the JOI accounts team have agreed to test the service and share their energy data.
+To trial the new JOI software, 5 people from the JOI accounts team have agreed to test the service and share their energy data.

 - Sarah - Smart Meter Id: "smart-meter-0", current power supplier: Dr Evil's Dark Energy.
 - Peter - Smart Meter Id: "smart-meter-1", current power supplier: The Green Eco.